 Remember, the weather can be unpredictable.
 I'm writing this on a late October day as snow is falling outside my window.
 However, I'm also remembering a mid-November wedding last year that I photographed in short sleeves.

 Fall wedding weather can vary greatly, so make sure you have allowed for that with your attire.
 Perhaps include a wrap for the bride and bridesmaids as an option, if it is cold, and longer dresses instead of short cocktail dresses.

 Fall is one of my favorite seasons and I love a great fall wedding.

 If you love fall and want to incorporate it into your wedding, go for it, and enjoy all that it has to offer.

 You may not know it, but Hendricks County has everything you need for your big day.
-In fact, the staff at Visit Hendricks County even created a Bridal Guide and can provide other services to help you with planning that you can find by clicking here.
+In fact, the staff at Visit Hendricks County even created a Wedding Guide that you can request by clicking here and can provide other services to help you with planning that you can find by clicking here.